nisser/f1-dashboard/README.md

 🚧 **In Development** 🚧

 A Formula 1 dashboard web application built with [Next.js](https://nextjs.org).
 This project provides F1 fans with a quick and interactive overview of the current season, featuring live driver and constructor standings, a responsive and modern user interface, and a world map displaying track locations.
-Each race includes a button to open the track location in Google Earth, and users can personalize their experience with a theme switcher that supports team colors.
+Each race includes a button to open the Wikipedia page for the race, a button for panning to the track location on the map, and users can personalize their experience with a theme switcher that supports team colors.

 ## Features